Alliance Green Services (Belgium)

 Slag doesn't stick.
 Cleaning costs dropped 87.3%

-The documented annual saving amounts to €35,672 based on a trial involving 4 treated bulldozers.
-This equals €8,918 per bulldozer per year.
-If extended to all 10 bulldozers, this would represent an estimated annual saving of €89,180.
+The documented annual saving amounts to €35,672 based on a test with 4 treated bulldozers.
+Annual cleaning costs for these 4 bulldozers dropped from approximately €40,861 to €5,189.
+If extended to all 10 bulldozers, this would represent a saving of €89,180 per year.

 The approach